 In my last post, I mentioned how much I like the look of a short and stubby aircraft.
 I wouldn’t go as far as to call it a weird fetish or anything (lol), but short and squat proportions help to exaggerate the impression of power and strength – which isn’t necessarily a bad thing for an airplane to convey.
 I don’t know about you, but I’m not about to step foot on any airplane that looks weak and flimsy.
 The Airbus A310 is a perfect example of an airplane that just looks tough.
+Oddly enough, it’s predecessor (the A300) didn’t look anywhere near as tough as this thing does.

 Despite it’s tough outer appearance, I’ve always considered the Airbus A310 to be an oddball commercial airliner.
 It’s proportions are bordering on being somewhat cartoonish due to it’s extreme stubbiness, and I almost feel the urge to snicker whenever I see one.
 But then again, the A310 has always been a rare aircraft here in the US and I haven’t seen many in real life.